 In Senegal, an exhibition of award-winning works of art, including craft items has gone on display in one of the leading hotels in the capital, Dakar.

-In Senegal, an exhibition of award-winning works of art, including craft items has gone on display in one of the leading hotels in the capital, Dakar.
+Background: In Senegal, an exhibition of award-winning works of art, including craft items has gone on display in one of the leading hotels in the capital, Dakar.
 The final judging took place on Saturday (11 March) in the presence of the Minister of Industrial Development and the Environment, M. Louis Alexandrenne.
 The guest of honour was Madame Abdou Diouf, wife of the Prime Minister.

 SYNOPSIS: The final selection of the winning entries was made at the Hotel Teranga.
 Examples of local skills had come from every region in the country and demonstrated the high level of craftsmanship which is maintained not only in traditional art forms, but also in the creation of modern objects as well.